napzZztar/Courses/README.md

 Courses
 =======
-This repo contains all the codes done in my academic Courses.
+This repository contains all the codes done in my academic Courses.